USCIS Contact Center Tier 1 Support Services

 Description

 The Department of Homeland Security, through the U.S. Citizenship and Immigration Services (USCIS), is seeking vendors for Tier 1 Support Services at its Contact Center, which handles immigration-related inquiries.
-The objective is to centralize client communications and enhance self-service options, responding to approximately 500,000-600,000 inquiries monthly, with a strong emphasis on bilingual support in English and Spanish.
-This procurement is a re-competition of an existing contract and will utilize NAICS code 561422, focusing on a multi-channel approach that includes phone, chat, and secure messaging, while also exploring the integration of new technologies such as Robotic Process Automation (RPA) and Artificial Intelligence (AI).
-Interested vendors must submit their capabilities and responses by April 7, 2025, to primary contact Mary Shinney at mary.a.shinney@uscis.dhs.gov or secondary contact Krystal Creaser at krystal.u.creaser@uscis.dhs.gov.
+The objective is to enhance client communications and self-service options, addressing approximately 500,000-600,000 inquiries monthly, with a focus on providing bilingual support in English and Spanish.
+This initiative is part of a re-competition for an existing contract and aims to improve service delivery through innovative technologies such as Robotic Process Automation (RPA) and Artificial Intelligence (AI).
+Interested vendors must submit their responses by April 7, 2025, and can direct inquiries to Mary Shinney at mary.a.shinney@uscis.dhs.gov or Krystal Creaser at krystal.u.creaser@uscis.dhs.gov.

 Point(s) of Contact